TheGloriousGenesis/CS_Learning/AWS Cloud Practitioner/README.md

 - **Spot** - If available can use it, up to 6 hours.
 Any workload that can be spun up when abruptly stopped
 - **Reserved** - (discount on On-demand, require 1-3 year term commitment)
 - **Compute Saving Plans** - (discount on On-Demand for consistent compute usage, require 1-3 year term commitment)

+for ecample EC2 billing begin when the AMI boot sequence is initiated, ends with instance is terminated

 ### Dedicated computing